jhudsl/Intro_to_OTTR/docs/01-getting-started.md

 ### 6. Set up your Github Personal access token

 The OTTR robots need permissions to run some of the actions.
-You only need to do this once as an organization (if this course is under `jhudsl` you don't need to do this step).

-To give them permission for all the actions, you need to set a GitHub secret.
-Go to `Settings` > `Secrets` and scroll down to `organization secrets` or you can set this for each repository by creating a `repository secret`.
+To give them permission for all the actions, you need to set a GitHub secret we will call `GH_PAT`.
+Go to `Settings` > `Secrets` and scroll down to `Repository secrets`.
 [Read more about GitHub secrets here](https://docs.github.com/en/actions/security-guides/encrypted-secrets) if you have general questions.

+If you have organization admin privileges and plan on making multiple courses with OTTR, you can set `GH_PAT` as an organization secret so you don't have to do this again You only need to do this once as an organization (if this course is under `jhudsl` you don't need to do this step).

-- Click `New repository secret` button.
+- Click `New repository secret`/`New organization secret` button.
 - Under name you must use `GH_PAT`.
 - For `value`: Create a personal access token [following these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).
 Underneath `Select scopes`, check both `repo` and `workflow`.
 Then copy the PAT and save as the value.
 Your Github actions should all be able to run smoothly now.